raza6/MaiteInThePocket/README.md

 Install both projects using `npm install` in both folders `src/server` and `src/app`.

-Additionnaly a **MongoDB** server needs to be available with a collection named `Recipes`.
-Then execute the script `src/docker/mongo-init.js` on that MongoDB server to create indexes on the collection.
+Additionnaly a **MongoDB** server needs to be available with a database named `MaiteInThePocket`.
+Then execute the script `src/docker/mongo-init.js` on that MongoDB server to create collections and indexes.

 ### Cross platform